MichaelCurrin/luke-i-am-your-parent-node/README.md

 # Luke, I Am Your Parent Node
 > GraphQL wrapper around the Star Wars API

+An experiment is build a GraphQL API around an existing REST API and then querying the GraphQL and printing the output.
+Note that there is no GraphQL server here but one could be setup using a library.

-This was built around [swapi.co](https://swapi.co/), an API service which is longer available.
-But [swapi.dev](https://swapi.dev/) is a forked project which can be used as a replacement.
+This was built around [swapi.co](https://swapi.co/) and now it uses [swapi.dev](https://swapi.dev/), a forked project which has the same or similar API.

 ## Purpose